Can I Use Windex to Clean Solar Panels?

 The Mineral Deposit Problem with Tap Water

 Even pure tap water causes problems.
-Australian tap water contains dissolved minerals — calcium, magnesium, and silica — at concentrations that vary by region.
+Australian tap water contains dissolved minerals — calcium, magnesium, and silica.
+Concentrations vary by region.
 When tap water evaporates on panel glass, these minerals are deposited on the surface.

 Over multiple tap-water cleans: